 At Micro Harmonics we have replaced the input support washer with a uniform high-grade optical CVD diamond disc.
 The diamond disc does not have a hole at the center.
 Diamond is the ultimate thermal conductor approaching 2200 W/m·K, more than five times higher than copper.
 The diamond disc is sandwiched between the base of the input cone and the ferrite rod and is in intimate contact over the entire area of the cone base.
 This is the optimal location for the diamond disc since it is the region subject to the highest heat levels.
 The diamond disc is attached to the metal waveguide block over its periphery and provides an excellent conduit to channel heat away from the resistive layer.
 The thermal conduction path is clearly superior and thus our isolators operate at much lower temperatures.

 The graphic to the left shows the result of a thermal simulation of our WR-10 isolator.
 The resistive layer in the left side cone is treated as a heat source equivalent to the power absorbed from a 1 W RF signal.
 The maximum temperature is 24°C in the left side cone.
 No thermal gradient appears across the diamond disc.
 The high thermal conductivity of the diamond disc effectively ties the cone base to the aluminum block temperature.
-A 7 W RF source gives a max temperature of 50°C.
+A 7 W RF source gives a max temperature of 50°C in our WR-10 model.

-Our thermal simulations indicate a maximum reverse power rating of 7 W for our WR-10 isolators.
-But we have taken a conservative approach and set the maximum reverse power rating at 2.3 W. When a Micro Harmonics WR-10 isolator absorbs a 2.3 W signal travelling in the reverse direction, the maximum temperature should not exceed 8°C above the ambient waveguide block temperature.
-In contrast, the simulations indicate a max temperature near 90°C for a legacy isolator (at 2.3 W).
+Thermal simulations indicate a maximum reverse power rating of 7 W for our WR-10 isolators.
+But we have taken a conservative approach and set the maximum reverse power rating at 2.9 W. When a Micro Harmonics WR-10 isolator absorbs a 2.9 W signal travelling in the reverse direction, the maximum temperature should not exceed 10°C above the ambient waveguide block temperature.
+In contrast, the simulations indicate a max temperature of 80°C above ambient for a legacy isolator absorbing 2.9 W.

 This link will take you to our power rating webpage where we provide a more in-depth look at our thermal models and how we use them to establish power ratings for our isolators.